Make and Zapier compared (and a better and easier alternative)

 • Extensive template library, now including agent templates

-• Expanding AI toolkit with new governance and guardrail features
+• Expanding AI toolkit with governance and guardrail features

 Zapier cons: